Responsibility and Privilege: McLean Faculty Serving as Journal Editors Influence the Field

 Dost Öngür, MD, PhD, agreed.
 Chief of McLean’s Division of Psychotic Disorders, Öngür was recently appointed associate editor-in-chief of Archives by its oversight committee, an honor he calls a “tremendous opportunity” for him and for McLean.
 “The leading researchers in the field send their best work to Archives, which means we get to see the most cutting-edge, imaginative work first.”

 Scholarly journals can also have a powerful teaching mission, for scientists as well as the general public, said William Carlezon, PhD, director of McLean’s Behavioral Genetics Laboratory and the recently appointed editor-in-chief of the journal Neuropsychopharmacology (Neuro).
-For example, Neuro published a study in December 2011 regarding the effects of “designer drugs,” which can often be purchased legally in convenience stores even though their effects resemble those of drugs of abuse.
+For example, Neuro published a study in December 2011 regarding the effects of “designer drugs,” which can often be purchased legally in convenience stores even though their effects resemble those of drugs of addiction.
 News of the study was picked up by the popular press, including Time magazine.
 “Getting this research out there does a service to the public,” Carlezon said.
 “Parents and kids need to understand the dangers of these drugs.”

 Carlezon, whose research focuses on neuroscience and the neurobiology of depressive disorders, is the first non-MD to serve as sole editor-in-chief of Neuro.
 The official publication of the American College of Neuropsychopharmacology (ACNP), Neuro ranks sixth among all journals in the psychiatry category and has a 2010 impact factor of 6.8.